yogurt-foundation/yogurt-css-documentation/docs/typography/vertical-align.md

 ## Vertical Align

-Utilities for controlling the vertical alignment of an inline or table-cell box.
+Utilities for manipulating the vertical alignment of an inline or table-cell box.

 ### Usage